cleverness/widget-css-classes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.3
-Tested up to: 3.7
+Tested up to: 3.7.1
-Stable tag: 1.2.2
+Stable tag: 1.2.3

 Add custom classes and ids plus first, last, even, odd, and numbered classes to your widgets.

 == Description ==

 Widget CSS Classes gives you the ability to add custom classes and ids to your WordPress widgets.
+Please note that it doesn't allow you to enter custom CSS.
+You'll need to edit your theme's style.css or add another plugin that allows you to input custom CSS.

 This plugin also adds additional classes to help you style your widgets easier: